Operator learning meets inverse problems: A probabilistic perspective: Background on inverse problems

 \subsubsection{Nonparametric statistical inverse problems}

-Nonparametric statistical inverse problems depart from the Bayesian and transport map settings by only modeling the noise $\eta$ as a random variable \cite{cavalier2008nonparametric,bissantz2007convergence,kaipio2005statistical,kaipio2007statistical}.
-The unknown parameter $u$ is thought of as some fixed, true function that generates data $y$ according to \eqref{eqn:ip_main}.
+Nonparametric statistical inverse problems depart from the nonparametric Bayesian and transport map settings by only modeling the noise $\eta$ as a random variable \cite{cavalier2008nonparametric,bissantz2007convergence,kaipio2005statistical,kaipio2007statistical}.
+Adopting a frequentist perspective, the unknown parameter $u$ is thought of as some fixed, true function that generates data $y$ according to \eqref{eqn:ip_main}.
 Several examples can be formulated this way, such as derivative estimation, denoising, deconvolution, or the inverse heat equation~\cite{cavalier2008nonparametric,agapiou2014bayesian}.

 The canonical model for a nonparametric statistical inverse problem is